• Faculty

 Research Interests

-20th and 21st century Experimental Poetry and Poetics with emphasis on The Feminist Avant-garde, Cross-cultural Poetics, The Language School, The Objectivists, The New York School of Poets, Black Arts, Documentary and Investigative Poetics, Cross-Genre Texts, The Epistolary Form, Procedural & Constraint-based Poetics, Projects of Community and Collaboration.
+20th and 21st century Experimental Poetry and Poetics with emphasis on The Feminist Avant-garde, Documentary and Investigative Poetics, Cross-Genre Texts, Procedural & Constraint-based Poetics, Projects of Community and Collaboration and small press publishing.

 Awards And Honors